oussamadhraief/ClaigsRist-Project/README.md

-This a my first big personal project which is an E-commerce website.
+This a my first big personal project which is an E-commerce website. <br />
-I have worked on this project all alone because i wanted to learn and practice HTML, CSS and JavaScript using it.
+I have worked on this project all alone because i wanted to learn and practice HTML, CSS and JavaScript using it. <br />
-Here are some screenshots of the project:
+Here are some screenshots of the project: <br />

 Admin Pannel: